Information Transfer Rate in BCIs: Towards Tightly Integrated Symbiosis: Introduction

 \section{Introduction}

-The primary goal of brain-computer interfaces (BCIs) is to provide new channel formations for communication and control between the human brain and its surrounding objects with computational capabilities \cite{Wolpaw2002}.
-The majority of BCI research efforts are focused on developing effective stimuli, novel protocol developments and target identification algorithms to boost information transfer and eventually help novel communication paradigms to emerge such as found in recent semantic communications \cite{Geuze2014}.
-Different types of BCIs are employed in various applications nowadays, ranging from clinical deployments \cite{Mak2009} to entertainment world, including but not limited to gaming \cite{Nij2008}, \cite{Ertekin2022}.
-Such commonplace applications has become quite encouraging and pushed current state-of-the-art BCI research forward, enabling more coupling and enhanced communication links.
+The primary goal of brain-computer interfaces (BCIs) is to provide new channel formations for communication and control between the human brain and its surrounding devices with computational capabilities \cite{wolpaw2002}.
+One of the most commonly used modality in BCIs is known as Electroencephalography (EEG), which results due to stimuli generating electrical fields caused by synchronously firing neuron populations in the human brain.
+The majority of BCI research efforts are focused on developing effective stimuli, experimental protocol developments and target identification/classification algorithms to boost information transfer and eventually help novel communication paradigms to emerge such as found in recent semantic communications \cite{Geuze2014}.
+A summary of the system diagram for a cannonical BCI is shown in Fig. 1, where the components of the system and their interactions are illustrated.
+Despite low information rates, different types of BCIs are actively employed in various applications nowadays, ranging from clinical deployments \cite{Mak2009} to entertainment world, including but not limited to gaming \cite{Nij2008}, \cite{Ertekin2022} and virtual/augmented reality \cite{Putze2019}.
+Such commonplace applications has become quite encouraging and pushed current state-of-the-art BCI research forward, enabling tight coupling and enhanced human involvements in hybrid (human and machine combined) systems \cite{Branson2014}.

-A generic BCI system typically consists of three main parts: (1) the stimulation generation, (2) the communication channel hosted by the participating subject, and (3) the target identification system.
-To be able to deliver fast communication rates and form a close symbiosis between the human brain and a computing device, these components must work in concert.
-For a truly symbiotic system design in which the stimulus generation and TIs co-adapt to each other \cite{verhoeven2015}, better understanding of the performance evaluations, controlling measures and the underlying statistical channel formed is required.
-Once established, new research directions can be explored such as developing useful performance bounds and manage what is needed to enhance end-user experience.
+As shown in Fig. 1, a generic BCI system typically consists of three main parts: (1) the stimulation/feedback generation, (2) the communication channel hosted by the participating subject, and (3) the target identification system.
+To be able to deliver fast communication rates and form a close symbiosis between the human brain and computing devices, these components must work in concert.
+In other words, a joint design of these components is required to modulate and control the communication channel formed by the combined effects of these three components.
+On the other hand, for a truly coupled system design in which the stimulus generation and TIs co-adapt to each other \cite{verhoeven2015}, better understanding of the performance evaluations, controlling measures and the underlying statistical channel formed is needed.
+Once established, new research directions can be explored such as optimal stimuli designs, developing useful performance bounds on the data transfer rates and develop genuine interfaces for enhanced end-user experience \cite{diva2019}.